TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Drivetrain/Drivetrain_design.md

 - 4WD Rover Zero 3 [1]:
   - The platform has a height of 25.4 cm (10"), a width of 39 cm (15.4"), a length of 62 cm (24.4"), and a ground clearance of 7.87 cm (3.1").
   - The platform weighs 11 kg.
-  - The platform is cabable of traverse sand, rock, concrete, gravel, grass, soil and other wet and dry terrain.
   - The platform has a maximum speed of 9.01 km/hr (5.6 mph).
   - The platform is driven by two 2050 KV inrunner Brush-less Motors with a max power output of 115 W/motor.
   - The platform is capable carring a max weight of 50 kg.
-  - The platform is capable of climbing hills, managing sidewalks, and traversing gravel if the ground is dry.
+  - The platform is capable of climbing hills, traversing sidewalks, and traversing gravel if the ground is dry.
   - The platform has a drive time of 1 to 2 hours and an idle time of 5 hours.
   - The platform costs $4,000 before tax.
   - The microcontroller will communicate to the motors the speed and torque needed to follow the designated path.